 The Environmental Impact

-Another current commercial fishing activity that is particularly undesirable is the bottom trawling.
-Huge nets are being dragged across the ocean floor in an attempt to catch anything they can.
+Another current commercial fishing activity that is particularly undesirable is bottom trawling.
+Giant nets are being dragged across the ocean floor in an attempt to catch anything they can.
 According to studies, the effect of this activity can be visible from space.
 Bottom trawling is the aquatic version of clear-cutting entire forests.

 Animal Rights and Welfare